 Join Kelsey Marksteiner, MS, RD and Laura Schoenfeld, MPH, RD, staff nutritionists at ChrisKresser.com, as they answer your questions about ancestral and Paleo nutrition.
 A must-listen for anyone new to the Paleo diet or looking to improve their current Paleo diet based on their personal needs and health goals.

 The content on this show reflects the opinion of Kelsey and Laura and does not represent the opinions of Chris Kresser, who has not reviewed the content of this podcast.

 Have a question for our nutritionists?
 Submit it here.

 Happy New Year, everyone!
 We’re back from a short hiatus.
 Laura and Kelsey will be addressing the following topic in this podcast:

 - How do I make a health-focused New Years Resolution that will stick?

 - Ideal Body Weight Calculator

-- Order Your Personal Paleo Code on Amazon
+- Order Your Personal Paleo Code (The Paleo Cure in paperback) on Amazon

 - FitBit Activity Tracker